Mozarslan/Mozarslan/README.md

 Programmer
 ----------

-I'm a high-school programmer that develop random software.
-I'm currently contributing the high school FRC team Cartesian Robotics.
+I'm a high-school programmer that develop interesting random software.
+I'm currently a member of the high school FRC team Cartesian Robotics.

 * 🌍  I'm based in Ankara/Turkey
 * ✉️  You can contact me at [mustafaozarslan20@gmail.com](mailto:mustafaozarslan20@gmail.com)